AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

         * `DiscountPromotionHandler`, which applies a cart-wide absolute or percentage discount
         * `PerfectPartnerPromotionHandler`, which applies a product absolute or percentage discount if the partner product is also in the cart

     * The ClientContext `SegmentMgr` resolves segments and the ClientContext `CartMgr` resolves promotions.
-Each promotion that is subject to at least one resolved segment will be fired.
+Each promotion that is subject to at least one resolved segment is fired.

-        * Fired Promotions are sent back to the server via an AJAX call to re-calculate the cart.
+        * Fired Promotions are sent back to the server via an AJAX call to recalculate the cart.
         * Fired Promotions (and added Vouchers) are also shown in the ClientContext panel.

 Adding/Removing a voucher from a cart is accomplished via the `CommerceSession` API: